cotes2020/jekyll-theme-chirpy/_posts/2022-04-20-Changedetection-io-Authentication-Bypass-and-local-file-disclosure.markdown

 # INTRODUCTION
 Changedetection.io is a famous open source self hosted website change detection monitoring and notification service with over 4k github stars and over 1m+ docker pull.
 In this writeup, i will show you a bug that i found, that allows an unauthenticated user to bypass the authentication and also achieve a local file disclosure post authentication.
-For this attack to be successful, the victim should have selenium installed.
-This has been fixed by the maintainers in the latest version. <https://github.com/dgtlmoon/changedetection.io/commit/5483f5d694ffc0c480245a54bb7c688fa6748428>, <https://github.com/dgtlmoon/changedetection.io/commit/f2fa63848022453d35a8249184c8d56015121283>
+For this attack to be successful, the victim should have selenium installed

 # CODE REVIEW
 The application is made in flask.
 Routing in flask is done using the decorator `route()`.
 You can learn more about flask auditing in <https://github.com/tomorroisnew/Code-Review-Notes/blob/main/Python/Flask.md>